nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Workflow_Documentation/GL_RefAnnotTable-A/README.md

 1. Select the [CRAN Mirror](https://cran.r-project.org/mirrors.html) closest to your location.
 2. Click the link under the "Download and Install R" section that's consistent with your machine.
-3. Clink on the R-4.2.1 package consistent with your machine to download.
+3. Click on the R-4.4.0 package consistent with your machine to download.
-4. Double click on the R-4.2.1.pkg downloaded in step 3 and follow the installation instructions.
+4. Double click on the R-4.4.0.pkg downloaded in step 3 and follow the installation instructions.

 Once R is installed, open a CLI terminal and run the following command to activate R: